badarojr/easyng-stepwizard/README.md

 # Example

-There is a example folder in the project showing how to use the step-wizard.
+There is an example folder in the project showing how to use the step-wizard.

 # Author